Prerequisite: Open to Freshman only.

 Prerequisites: Major in the College of Natural Sciences and Mathematics; and MATH 119A or MATH 122 or consent of instructor.

 Introduction to computer methods used in collecting, analyzing, and presenting scientific data.
 Introduces word processing, spreadsheet analysis, and elementary programing.

 Credit/No Credit grading only.
 (Lecture 1 hr., discussion 1 hr.)
-Course fee may be required.

 Prerequisites: Completion of Foundation Courses, one or more Explorations Courses, upper division status, and 3 units of Natural Sciences coursework.

 Service-learning, capstone course developing students’ critical thinking and analyzing issues on health care delivery including biomedical ethics.
 Students are required to provide service in a community health care agency.
 Provides understanding of community needs and fosters greater civic responsibility.

 Letter grade only (A-F).
 (Lecture 2 hrs., laboratory 3 hrs.)

 Prerequisites: Completion of the G.E.
 Foundation, six-units of general education science courses, upper-division standing, and consent of instructor.